ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

  	Done
    ```

-1. Unbind the default Cipher Suite from your virtual server and bind the custom group created in the previous step:
+1. Unbind the default cipher suite from your virtual server and bind the custom group that is created in the previous step:

    ```sh
    unbind ssl vserver https_vip2 -cipherName DEFAULT